Uni-versal/heavens-mount/content/ch4-understanding-monsters.md

 ### Exhaustion
 Just as the hunter, monsters have a hidden stamina bar.
 Using their attacks or becoming afflicted with the Exhaust status will consume their stamina.
 Once it reaches a low enough value, the monster will temporarily become Exhausted.
 This has many negative effects on the monster: they'll idle more while drooling, its attacks and movement become sluggish and ineffective, and effects of some items, such as traps, become more powerful on them.
 In addition, an exhausted monster can't Enrage until the exhaustion ends.
 An exhausted monster will slowly regenerate stamina, it'll try to eat smaller creatures as well as use its biting attack more often.
 Eating and biting will regenerate its stamina very quickly, and with enough stamina regained, the exhaustion will end.
-The Hammer and the Hunting Horn are unique in that all their attacks deal Exhaust damage, which makes it very easy to tire out monsters with them.
+All attacks done with the Hammer or the Hunting Horn deal Exhaust damage, which makes it very easy to tire out monsters with them.
 The exact mechanics of Exhaust damage are explained in the combat chapter.
 There are a few other nuances to the way monster stamina works, as explained [here by GaijinHunter].
 ### Enrage
 Many monsters can enrage, which generally happens after taking a certain amount of damage.
 Enrage can be seen as the opposite of exhaust; An enraged monster becomes far more aggressive and dangerous, with faster, more damaging attacks, sometimes accompanied by a drastic visual change in the monster's appearance, or signaled by a roar.
 They won't become exhausted until after the enrage ends, and items may have weaker effects on them.
 Even an enraged monster's defensive qualities will change, as their hit zones and elemental weaknesses shift.
 The enrage will end after the monster takes enough damage in some cases, while in others the hunters can wait it out.